YuweAEC/ecgMonitoring-AD8232-ecgSensor-arduino/README.md

 - **Multi-Sensor Integration:** Harnesses the capabilities of multiple sensors to gather comprehensive data for diverse applications.
 - **User-friendly Interface:** Employs Python scripting to facilitate easy interaction with the Arduino Uno, enabling real-time monitoring of sensor data.
 - **Customizable and Expandable:** Offers flexibility for customization and expansion, allowing users to tailor the project to their specific needs and incorporate additional sensors or functionalities as desired.

+## Arduino Firmware

+The provided Arduino firmware code orchestrates the data acquisition process, interfacing with sensors and responding to requests from the Python script over the serial port.
+It retrieves sensor readings and transmits them back to Python for visualization and analysis.